gemrb/gemrb.github.io/GUIScript/functions/Control_SetTooltip.md

   * TooltipMargin - Space between tooltip text and sides of TooltipBack (x2)

 **Parameters:**
-  * WindowIndex, ControlIndex - the control's reference
+  * GView - the view's reference
   * String - an arbitrary string
   * Strref - a string index from the dialog.tlk table.
   * Function - (optional) function key to prepend